davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Agreement, Validity, Termination; seems like a pretty good starting set.
 However, I think we must still be missing a rule.

 By the three rules above, `DistributedWriteOnce<T>` is a valid implementation of a distributed consensus algorithm.
 But consensus algorithms are supposed to be incomprehensible to mere mortals; I am a mere mortal, and I comprehend `DistributedWriteOnce<T>` just fine.
-There must something more that consensus algorithms do, that `DistributedWriteOnce<T>` does not.
+There must be another thing that consensus algorithms do, that `DistributedWriteOnce<T>` does not.

 ## The Curveball: Fault Tolerance

 Earlier, we said the main complexity that distributing an algorithm adds on top of multithreading is that threads in a distributed system must communicate through a network, since they can't share variables.
-When I said that, I glossed over a really important problem that introduces: it is impossible to communication via variable-sharing to fail, but you bet communiating over a network can.
+When we said that, I glossed over a really important problem that introduces: it is impossible to communication via variable-sharing to fail, but you bet communiating over a network can.

 Distribution introduces the problems of **faults** in the system.
 Hardware can lose power, software can crash, and networks can degrade or disconnect.
 Technically these problems also affect single-node software, but nobody ever expects single-node code to be able to deal with a fault: for example, if the machine running some code crashes, the code is no longer running, and thus can't do anything about it.
 Since single-node code is no longer running and can't do anything if the hardware faults, it can largely pretend faults don't exist.
 In a distributed system, a fault can affect some nodes while leaving others online to deal with the consequences.